KitenokGene/ObedOS/README.md

 Simple OS written on Flat Assembler
 ## Features:
 - Custom kernel (includes nothing)
-- It's writing Hello Party! and Dudnik OS by KitenokObed loaded! texts on screen!
+- It's writing texts on screen!
 - You can look on them
 - You can write text on line!!! (v0.02 feature)
 ## How to compile?